hyperledgerkochi/KOBDevOps/README.md

 KOB is a HyperLedger Indy based project designing for the city of Kochi

-### KOB Automated script should run as given below:
+### KOB Automated script (Developer's Environment setup script)
+The script should run as given below:

         ./KOB KOBVON
         ./KOB KochiOrgBook
         ./KOB KOBDflow